Halton Local Offer Accessibility Statement

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

-Non accessible content and Noncompliance with the accessibility regulations
+Non accessible content

 The content listed below is non-accessible for the following reasons.

-• Most older PDF documents are not fully accessible to screen reader software.
-This fails WCAG 2.1 success criteria 1.1.1, 1.4.1, 1.4.5, 1.4.9 and 2.4.2.
+• Some of our PDFs are not fully accessible to screen reader software as they lack page titles which describe the purpose.
+This fails WCAG 2.1 success criteria 2.4.2 Page Titled.

 Senior Leaders in the Halton SEND Strategic Improvement Board are currently engaged in discussions regarding the future platform of the Halton Local Offer.